 51 Although there’s a lot of great blogging advice in the world, there’s also a lot of bad advice.
 I’d recommend taking things that you might find workable and using them in what you do and ignoring things that aren’t for you.
 For instance, some people will say to define a niche to the nth degree but there are some topics where that’s just not going to work.

-52 Make sure you add something to your blog that allows people to contact or connect with you, whether it’s a contact page or widgets for Twitter, Google Plus or others.
+52 Make sure you add something to your blog that allows people to contact or connect with you, whether it’s a contact page or widgets for Twitter, YouTube or others.
 While you’re at it, find a plugin that helps people share your content on these sites if they like it.

 53 Always add an About page, whether you’re looking to do business or not.
 People love knowing something about the people whose blog they’re reading and this is the best way to control the message about who you are and what you do.